-Typhoon Sarika struck the Philippines on October 15, impacting more than 8,000 people, leading to the displacement of thousands, and causing serious flooding.
-The Philippines are now preparing to face the arrival of Typhoon Haima, set to hit Wednesday 19.
-Having formed over the Pacific Ocean, the typhoon has rapidly intensified with winds of up to 79 mph, and could reach a category 4 or 5 status as it passes over the north of the Philippines, potentially affecting thousands more.
+Having formed over the Pacific Ocean, the typhoon has rapidly intensified with winds of up to 128 kph, and could reach category 4 or 5 on the Saffir-Simpson hurricane wind scale as it passes over the north of the Philippines, potentially affecting thousands of people.

-Handicap International has extensive experience in supporting the populations affected by natural disasters in the Philippines.
-The organization has been working alongside the local communities and authorities to implement disaster preparedness campaigns to ensure the most vulnerable populations–in particular people with disabilities–are properly taken into account.
+Handicap International has extensive experience of supporting populations affected by natural disasters in the Philippines.
+The organization has been working alongside local communities and authorities to implement disaster preparedness measures to ensure the most vulnerable populations, in particular people with disabilities, are properly taken into account.

-Over the last two weeks our emergency response teams have been active in Haiti, one of the poorest countries in the world, following the recent hurricane.
-Handicap International also ran a major operation in the Philippines in the wake of Typhoon Haiyan in November 2013, which affected 14 million people and left 6,000 people dead.
+Over the last two weeks Handicap International's emergency teams have been active in Haiti, one of the poorest countries in the world, following the recent hurricane.
+The organization also delivered a major operation in the Philippines in the wake of typhoon Haiyan in November 2013, which affected 14 million people and left 6,000 people dead.